 5. When is the expected installation time?

 While it would be advantageous to have the system installed before the end of the year for tax purposes, it is recognized with present work loads that that probably is not possible.
 We would suggest using the “safe harbor” IRS provision (see Notice 2018-59) to preserve the 30% tax credit by making the required investments by the end of 2019.
 Please provide a date by which a decision must be made to exercise the safe harbor provisions.
-We would like to get the system operation by early summer 2020 to be available to demonstrate to summer visitors.

 6. Is the “23 Kilowatts” shown in the “Sample Display/Sign” the expected array size?